KWolanin/Vasara/README.md

 Because writing stories is my personal hobby I'm using many different writing platforms and I decived to create my own as my personal project.

+(Vasara is still under development)

+User currently can:
+- register & login
+- publish new story under selected username
+- add chapters as full customizable html text
+- rename and delete chapters of their stories
+- change chapters order
+- delete own story or edit its details
+- read other stories
+- add fandom and tags to their story

+In the future user will be able to:
+- change theirs account settings (username/password)
+- filter and sort stories based on rating, tags and fandoms
+- set their story as finished
+- edit published chapter's content
+- follow other author and get en e-mail when they update/post a story
+- add the story to favourites and manage favourites list
+- change to dark theme

 # Tech stack
 Vue.js, Quasar, Pinia, Javascript (frontend), Java 8 (backend), Railway (build and deploy service)

+You can use Vasara here:
 [Vasara app](https://vasaraf-production.up.railway.app/#/)

+use guest account (guest/guest) and feel free to play with Vasara publishing platform!